 hopi tribe water source

-Have you ever pondered how the Hopi tribe flourished in the dry desert climate of the American Southwest?
+Have you ever wondered how the Hopi tribe prospered in the arid desert climate of the American Southwest?

 The methods they used to obtain water were not only ingenious, but also crucial to their survival.